 Pomerantz moved to Brown University in 1995, as Provost and Professor of Cognitive & Linguistic Sciences.
 During the 1997-98 academic year, he served as Provost and as Acting President of Brown.
 In 2000, he returned to Rice University as Professor of Psychology and Director of Neurosciences.
 From 2001-2006 he also served as Director of Scientia and of the De Lange Conference.

-Pomerantz is a Fellow of the American Psychological Association, the American Psychological Society, and the Society of Experimental Psychologists.
+Pomerantz is a Fellow of the Psychonomic Society, where he currently serves as Chair of the Governing Board.
+He is also a Fellow of the American Psychological Association, the American Psychological Society, and the Society of Experimental Psychologists.
 He served as President of the FABBS Foundation, a Washington DC-based non-profit serving the behavioral, psychological, cognitive, and brain sciences; and as President of Disability 101, a Houston, Texas-based non-profit serving individuals with disabling chronic disease.
 In 2009 he gave the Rock Memorial Lecture at the University of California, Berkeley, and in 2011 gave the Kanizsa Lecture at the University of Trieste in Italy.
 In May 2014 he and his graduate student Kimberley Orsten shared 3rd prize in the international Best Illusion of the Year Contest, sponsored by the Neural Correlate Society.

 Pomerantz’s research focuses on human visual perception with an emphasis on the perception of form and of structure in visual patterns, Gestalt psychology, and on the role of attention in perceptual organization.
 He has also published on motion perception, color perception, texture perception, visual imagery, and theoretical approaches to perception.